Catmaniscatlord/MURV/dc-geolocation-intro.md

 wonderfully.

 Next, I had to log the RSSI values and convert them to distances.
 Fortunately, this didn't take too long, only 2 or 3 days.
-Unfortunately it was long enough that I didn't have to time to develop a more robust multilateration system.
+Unfortunately, it was long enough that I didn't have to time to develop a more robust multilateration system.
 Thankfully my mentor Mark Galassi developed one that I could use.